Chart Color Schemes

 Maylands demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 27.3% currently enrolled in formal education.
-This includes 8.0% in primary, 7.5% in tertiary, and 6.8% in secondary education.
+Vocational pathways account for 21.2% of qualifications among those aged 15 and above, with advanced diplomas making up 9.7% and certificates accounting for 11.5%.
+Educational participation is notably high in Maylands, with 27.3% of residents currently enrolled in formal education.
+This includes 8.0% in primary education, 7.5% in tertiary education, and 6.8% pursuing secondary education.

 Frequently Asked Questions - Education